Azure/terraform-azurerm-avm-res-network-publicipaddress/examples/default/README.md

 <!-- BEGIN_TF_DOCS -->
 # Default example

-This deploys the module in its simplest form.
+This example shows how to deploy the module in its simplest configuration.

 ```hcl
 # This ensures we have unique CAF compliant names for our resources.